-It is recommended that careful consideration be given to science requirements of four-year institutions so that a satisfactory transfer can be made.
+The Associate in Science degree with an emphasis in Biology and Life Sciences is a program that is recommended that careful consideration be given to science requirements of four-year institutions so that a satisfactory transfer can be made.
 A good background in chemistry is essential to the understanding of biology and should begin the first semester.
 Consultation with members of the Science Division is recommended so that a program of courses will be planned to meet specific needs.